Nonprofit trains young singers in Philadelphia and beyond

 GORRILLA: There's an audition.
 She's considering dusting off her go-to audition song one more time.

-BARNES: (Singing) God is able to do just what he said he would do.
+BARNES: (Singing) God is able to do just what He said He would do.
 He's going to fulfill every promise to you.
-Don't give up on God 'cause he won't...
+Don't give up on God 'cause He won't give up on you.

-(SOUNDBITE OF POST MALONE SONG, "SOCIALITE") Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF DUOS ON MARS' "SPIN FREE") Transcript provided by NPR, Copyright NPR.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.